Deep Dive

 2. Technology & Architecture

-Originally an Ethereum project, Render migrated to Solana in 2023 via community governance (RNP-002) to address scalability and transaction costs.
-Key features:
+Originally an Ethereum project, Render migrated to Solana in 2023 via community vote (RNP-002) to leverage faster transaction speeds and lower fees.
+The network uses a hybrid system:

-- Decentralized Job Distribution: Splits rendering tasks globally, optimizing for GPU specs and node reputation.
+- Decentralized job distribution: Splits complex tasks across nodes based on GPU specs and reputation.

 3. Tokenomics & Governance